davidsouza/awesome-flash-briefings/README.md

 - [CNN Flash Briefing](https://www.amazon.com/CNN-Interactive-Group-Inc-Briefing/dp/B01JHK4I0G/) - Follow the latest news and breaking news for U.S., world, weather, entertainment, politics and health from CNN within Alexa’s Flash Briefing.

 - [Fox News](https://www.amazon.com/Fox-News-Channel/dp/B01M5EIW2D/) - Get the latest news from FOX News now on Alexa.
 Stay up to date on the political landscape or listen to the latest celebrity gossip.
 FOX News keeps you in the know.
 (This flash briefing includes video on compatible devices).
 (Daily)

+- [Gaming Observer: A Video Games News Flash Briefing](https://www.amazon.com/Gaming-Observer-Video-Games-Briefing/dp/B07FLQ9RB1/) - The Gaming Observer is dedicated to informed and analytical reporting towards gaming of all kinds, giving you the latest stories every single day.
+Do you feel like you have to scrounge the web in order to find the info you're interested in?
+This flash briefing is perfect for your routines, where you can hear all about the previous day's gaming news without having to do any of the work.

 - [NPR News Now](https://www.amazon.com/NPR-Hourly-News-Summary/dp/B01K07MU64/) - Five minutes of NPR news.
 (Hourly)